aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_12.rst

     $ [Warning - Threads.cpp:185]: Failed to change the thread priority (likely due to insufficient permissions)
     $ [Information - RealTimeLoader.cpp:111]: Started application in state State1
     $ [Information - MARTeApp.cpp:135]: Application starting

-Open another terminal and using one of the commands above check that the ReferencePosition is being updated and that the system is responding to the new target.:
+Open another terminal and, using one of the commands above, check that the ``ReferencePosition`` is being updated and that the system is responding to the new target:

 .. code-block:: bash